mapbender/mapbender-documentation/en/customization/commands.rst

 **Update user settings**

-Information for a user can be updated.
+Information for a user can be updated:

-Following information can be updated:

 * email
 * password